A toric degeneration of Kronecker moduli spaces: The main theorem

 A lattice point is an element of the right hand side if and only it is the exponent vector of a monomial $m$ that can be represented at $\Mon(T^+)$ and $\Mon(T^-)$ for two semi-standard tableau $T^+$ and $T^-$.
 These tableaux are then automatically linked (using the monomial), and hence the exponent vector is an element of $C^n_{r_1 r_2}$.
 Therefore,

 as desired.
-The rest of the claim follows from Corollary \ref{cor:toric}. \end{proof} \begin{mydef} We call this toric degeneration the \emph{Gelfand--Cetlin toric degeneration} of $\K$. \end{mydef} Theorem \ref{thm:intersection} shows that, given the Gelfand--Cetlin toric degenerations of two Grassmannians, $\Gr(r_1,nr_2)$ and $\Gr(r_2,n r_1)$, we can intersect the polytopes of each to produce a toric degeneration of a Kronecker moduli space.
+The rest of the claim follows from Corollary \ref{cor:toric}. \end{proof} In general, $P^n_{r_1,r_2}$ is not a lattice polytope, though there is some smallest positive integer $k$ such that $k P^n_{r_1,r_2}$ is a lattice polytope.
+This corresponds to the fact that the SAGBI basis is not generated in degree 1.
+It would be interesting to determine bounds on $k$. \begin{mydef} We call this toric degeneration the \emph{Gelfand--Cetlin toric degeneration} of $\K$. \end{mydef} Theorem \ref{thm:intersection} shows that, given the Gelfand--Cetlin toric degenerations of two Grassmannians, $\Gr(r_1,nr_2)$ and $\Gr(r_2,n r_1)$, we can intersect the polytopes of each to produce a toric degeneration of a Kronecker moduli space.
 Toric degenerations of Grassmannians are well-studied with considerable combinatorial structure, so a natural question is the extent to which this can be generalized to other degenerations.
 One key aspect is that the polytopes associated to the degenerations live in $M$.
 In the next section, we give conditions for when the intersection construction above can be generalized to toric degenerations coming from matching fields.